dviana19/dviana19/README.md

 ### Hi there 👋

-I'm a senior software engineer with over 12 years of experience, including co-founder of a startup called Appontar, tech-lead and an agile evangelist.
+I'm a senior software engineer with over 12 years of experience, including co-founder of a startup called Appontar, tech-lead and an agile enthusiast.

 Currently working as Engineering Manager at VEHICULUM, Germany’s largest car leasing platform.